-- 12.1 The Second Review Period should start immediately and will normally be for a period of 6 8 weeks, dependent on the circumstances of the case.
-The purpose of the review period is to provide every reasonable opportunity for the employee to demonstrate the required improvement in their attendance. - 12.2 Monitoring and support will take place during this period which will include welfare meetings (as appropriate and as agreed), the seeking of occupational health advice and implementation of other support measures as agreed.
+12.1 The Second Review Period should start immediately and will normally be for a period of 6 - 8 weeks, dependent on the circumstances of the case.
+The purpose of the review period is to provide every reasonable opportunity for the employee to demonstrate the required improvement in their attendance.